mclaibourn/lpps-5360-f22/content/static/schedule.md

   + [How to Make the Shift to Equitable Evaluation](https://weallcount.com/2019/03/08/how-to-make-the-shift-to-equitable-evaluation/)
   + [Framing Research Questions that Reflect Who Is Expected to Change](https://weallcount.com/2020/05/22/framing-research-questions-that-reflect-who-is-expected-to-change/)

-*Due: Individual Policy Assessment pre-brief sketch, Friday, 9/30*
+*In class: Assessment exercise*

+*In class: team formation*

 ## 10/4: Reading Day

+*Due: Individual Policy Assessment pre-brief sketch, Friday, 10/7*

 ## 10/11: Equity Assessment: Communication and Framing